-Suggestion: Put a statement or a copy of each statement in a file or an envelope so you have all information and phone numbers, and just list the institutions here with the above info.
-It is helpful to put corresponding $\#$ on the statement to match the listing here (1, 2, 3 etc).
+No need to list sensitive information; just keep a statement, or a copy of a statement, for each account in a file or an envelope so you have all the information and phone numbers.
+It is helpful to put a corresponding number on the statement to match this listing (1, 2, 3 etc).
+Write the name of the beneficiary for each account on the statements.
+The writing space is intentionally open-ended to suit your needs.